unahouExosite/docs/guides/user-management.md

     To create roles above, please deploy by command **mr syncup -V** and then go to endpoint [https://<your_domain_name>/_init] for executing the code.

-* Role Assignment
+## Role Assignment

 Assumption:
-Bearing on Role-Creation, you have created two roles **owner** and **guest** for differenciating user info retrieved.
-Now you are going to grant differenct access by role assignement.
+Bearing on Role-Creation, you have created two roles (**owner** and **guest**) for differentiating user info retrieved.
+Now you can grant differing access by role assignement.
 In this example, a user is assumed to be assigned roles once created.

-  * Please modify the file **endpoints/api-user-signup.post.lua** from User-Signup example and put the following code into it.
+ Please modify the file **endpoints/api-user-signup.post.lua** from User-Signup example and input the following code.

     ```lua
     --#ENDPOINT POST /api/user/signup